breatheco-de/exercise-family-static-api/README.es.md

     def update_member(self, id, member):
         ## you have to implement this method
-        ## loop the list and replace the memeber with the given id
+        ## loop the list and replace the member with the given id
         pass

     def get_member(self, id):